AusAura/Postgres-CRUD-SQLAlchemy-and-Alembic/README.md

 # Postgres-CRUD-SQLAlchemy-and-Alembic
 CLI CRUD is done in the main.py file.
-Uses currying.

 - Uses a PostgreSQL.
 - Uses Alembic for easy migrations.